1. Norse Mythology, Neil Gaiman (2017)

 I spent 2019 baking artisan bread every week.
-What splendid luck that William Alexander did the same thing several years ago and documented it in this memoir.
-52 Loaves was a perfect companion for my journey; Alexander had roughly the same plans (bake artisan bread each week), goals (improved skills, consistently well-formed and delicious loaves), and desires (quit our old lives and become a baker in a European monastery).
-Alexander hilariously portrays himself as a manic character, driven by single-minded passion for perfection.
+What splendid luck that William Alexander did the same thing several years ago, and documented it in this memoir.
+52 Loaves

 3. The Heart of the Matter, Graham Greene (1948)

 This book was on my shelf as a gift from my Dad, but I was inspired to finally read it by the many favorable mentions it receives in Americanah.
-Disparate forces insisted I read it, and now the force is with me: this book is incredible.
+It quickly became obvious why so many people sing its praises.
+These disparate forces insisted I read it.

 4. A Little Life, Hanya Yanagihara (2015)